Spinal Cord Injury Lawyers in Portland, Oregon

 Spinal Cord Injury Complications

-Spinal cord injuries require immediate medical attention at a local hospital to help reduce the risk of developing serious, long-term complications.
-A serious spinal injury is not always obvious.
+Spinal cord injuries require immediate medical attention at a local hospital to help reduce the risk of developing severe, long-term complications.
+A serious spinal injury is not always apparent.
 Numbness or paralysis can happen instantly or gradually as bleeding or swelling occurs in or around the spinal cord.

 Some potential complications may include:

 - Bladder control – A spinal cord injury can affect the body’s ability to control the bladder.
-This could increase your risk of urinary tract infections, kidney infections or kidney stones.
+That could increase your risk of urinary tract infections, kidney infections or kidney stones.

 - Bowel control – You may experience difficulty controlling your bowel.
 To improve bowel function, a high-fiber diet may help regulate the bowels.